Minar-e-Pakistan: Structure

-Construction material of the tower is chiefly of reinforced concrete alongwith work of marble and stones on the floors, walls and upstairs.
+Construction material of the tower is chiefly reinforced concrete along with work of marble and stones on the floors, walls and upstairs.
 The small dome on the top is made of steel with a pinnacle.
 The base of the tower rises 8 m from the ground while the tower stands at a height of 62 m on the base.
 This makes the total height of the tower around 70 m above the ground.
 The ten unfolding petals of the flower-like base are 9 m high.
 The circular diameter of the tower is about 97.5 m.
 The rostrum is built of patterned tiles, and faces the Mughal-era Badshahi Mosque.
 The base consists of four platforms that are made of different types of marble and stones.
 To symbolise the humble beginning of the struggle for freedom, the first platform is built with uncut stones from Taxila, the second platform is made of hammer-dressed stones, and the third platform is made of chiselled stones.
 The polished white marble used in the fourth and final platform of the base depicts the success of the Pakistan Movement.
 The structure uses the imagery of crescents, stars and signs that symbolise the culture of Pakistan, similarly seen in the national flag of the country.